trulysimple/tsargp/README.md

 - Zero-dependency
 - Fully declarative style
 - Compile-time type checking
-- Moderate footprint (~25KB minified)
+- Moderate footprint (~21KB minified)
 - Fully customizable help message formatting
 - Wide range of display attributes from [SGR]
-- Reusable help format configuration in JSON
+- Arbitrary requirements between options
 - Option grouping and hiding
-- Requirements between options (with logic expressions, w/o value)

 Here's a summary of the available option types and some of their attributes: